 Ukrainian Andrey Spatar and his hand balancing for corporate events may use a combination of the following in his act.
 Acrobalance is an acrobatic art that combines elements of adagio and hand balancing.
 It is performed by acro dancers, circus performers, gymnasts and sports acrobats.

 A floor-based acrobatic art that involves balances, lifts and creating shapes performed in pairs or groups.
 A performer on the ground doing the lifting and supporting in an acrobalance formation is often called the base, while a performer being lifted or tossed can be referred to as the flyer (or flier).
 Formats include male / female duo, trio, female/female and other variations.

-Acrobalance acts require a high degree of care, coordination, proprioceptive awareness, and mutual trust from the performers in order to avoid injury.
-Acrobalance acts are often set to music and performed as part of circuses.
-Acrobalance performances can now also be seen on a wide variety of shows such as street performances, incorporated into children’s theater and as part of modern dance performances.
-(Wikipedia)
+Acts require a high degree of care, coordination, proprioceptive awareness and mutual trust from the performers in order to avoid injury; they are often set to music and performed as part of circuses.
+Acrobalance performances can now also be seen on a wide variety of shows such as street performances, incorporated into children’s theatre and as part of modern dance performances.